small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Double slush deal

-Two cups for a single price works well for siblings or couples and helps move volume quickly.
+Two cups for a single price works well for:

-Slush combos are especially effective when displayed with clear imagery showing colours and cup sizes.
+Tip: Slush combos convert best when displayed with clear imagery showing cup sizes and bright colours.
+Customers buy with their eyes.

 Candy Floss Combos